 Larger bottles may be better decanted into a serving jug.

 Some premium kits may contain hops to be used to 'dry hop' your brew.

 These hops will usually be in pellet form rather than hop flowers.
 Pellets are ground hop flowers and when they reabsorb water, or in this case your brew, they will break up and disperse, and create a large hop particle surface area to transfer flavour and aroma to the brew.

 The hops are usually added late in the primary fermentation stage, typically when fermentation has finished.
 The reason they are added late is to minimise hop aroma being stripped out of the beer by the CO2 fermentation gas.
 Hops are naturally sterile so there is little chance of infection.

-There are normally two ways of adding these hops, either sprinkle them on the surface of the brew and allow them to disperse, or place them into a clean sterile muslin bag with or without weights and slowly lower that into your brew.
+There are normally two ways of adding these hops, either sprinkle them on the surface of the brew and allow them to disperse, or place them into a clean sterile nylon or muslin bag with or without weights and slowly lower that into your brew.
 One way to make the bag sterile is to boil it for a few minutes and then allow it to cool before you place the hops inside

 The advantage of the first method is that it allows the hops to better disperse and give up their flavour and aroma.
 The disadvantage is that the dispersed hop particles, although they eventually mostly settle to the FV bottom, can clog up your siphon or get carried over into your bottles.